Content Map Terms

 Arthroscopy is used to:

 - Evaluate and diagnose a joint problem when a physical examination and other tests don't give a clear result.
-These tests may include X-rays, blood tests, CT scans, or magnetic resonance imaging (MRI).
+These tests may include X-rays, ultrasound, CT scan, MRI, or blood tests.

 - Do surgery to repair a joint problem.